jasonkneen/MemEngine/README.md

 uvicorn server_start:memengine_server --reload --port [YOUR PORT]
 ```

-Here, `[YOUR PORT]` is the port you provided, such as `8426`.
+Here, `[YOUR PORT]` is the port you provided such as `8426`, and `YOUR ADDRESS` is the host address of the computing server.

-Then, they can start a client to conduct memory operations by invoking requests of HTTP protocol remotely, on lightweight devices.
+Then, you can initiate a client to perform memory operations by sending HTTP requests remotely from their lightweight devices.
 An example is shown as follows:

 ```python
 from memengine.utils.Client import Client